milliesaxe/milliesaxe/README.md

 - __BYI 3__ I am __NOT__ a system , nor do i regress.
 - __BYI 4__ I make freaky jokes, if youre not comfy with them please tell me
 - __BYI 5__ __I am NOT nice.__ im in therapy and i go to my psychologist to HELP ME become nicer.
 I am only really nice towards MY friends.
 PlsPLS tell me if im rude so i can fix it.
+- __BYI 6__ I am on 11-12 prescribed pills, so be paitent with me.
+It sucks but i haveto di it for my own sanity
 - __DNI__ ICE JOKES , MAGA , PROSHIPPERS , GROOMERS , RACISTS , HOMOPHOBICS , TRANSPHOBIC , ABLEISTS , Just freaks in general , Basic dnis ok
  <img width="1024" height="83" alt="divider" src="https://github.com/user-attachments/assets/0727d397-8e6e-4bfb-a69c-f9ffe8f41833" />